jorgeabrahan/metrics/README.md

 # 📖 Metrics <a name="about-project"></a>

-**Metrics** a dynamic SPA website, using ES6 syntax, modules, React, Redux, React-Router, Async Thunks and a Financial modeling API.
+**Metrics** a dynamic SPA website, using ES6 syntax, modules, React, Redux, React-Router, Async Thunks and an Air Pollution API.

 ## 🛠 Built With <a name="built-with"></a>